Menu

 }

-How much should each agent see?
-That’s the core state-sharing question.
+How much should each agent know?
+That is the core question.

-LangGraph offers two approaches.
-Shared state means all agents read from and write to the same state channels.
-This is the default with create_supervisor and create_swarm.
-Isolated state uses subgraphs with different schemas — each agent has private state invisible to others.
+LangGraph gives you two ways to handle it.
+Shared state means all agents read from and write to the same channels.
+That is the default with create_supervisor and create_swarm.
+Isolated state uses subgraphs with their own schemas — each agent keeps private data locked away from the rest.

-Here’s a practical example of isolated state.
-The parent graph sends a task to an agent subgraph.
-The agent does its work internally but only returns the final result.
-Its reasoning stays private.
+Here is a quick demo of isolated state.
+The parent sends a task to a sub-agent.
+The agent does its work but only returns the final answer.
+Its scratch notes stay hidden.

 python